th3w1zard1/PyKotor/Tools/KotorCLI/README.md

 - **Pure Python** - No external tool dependencies required (nwnnsscomp optional)
 - **Holocron kit generator** - Generate Holocron-compatible kits via `kit-generate` in headless mode or by launching the Tkinter GUI when no CLI args are provided
 - **GUI converter** - Resize KotOR `.gui` layouts to common resolutions (`gui-convert` headless, GUI when arguments are omitted)
+- **Integrated KotorDiff** - Structured comparisons across files, modules, and installations; stays headless when CLI args are provided and launches the KotorDiff GUI when omitted or `--gui` is passed

 ## Installation